ansible/community-docs/integration_tests_quick_start_guide.rst

 Names of targets contain a module name they test.

-Target names that start with ``setup_`` are usually run as dependencies before module and plugin targets start execution.
+Target names that start with ``setup_`` are executed as dependencies before module and plugin targets start execution.
 We will describe this kind of targets later in detail in the `Writing tests from scratch<Writing-tests-from-scratch>`_ section.

 To run integration tests, we use the ``ansible-test`` utility shipped with the ``ansible-core`` and ``ansible`` packages.
 This is described in the `Run integration tests<Run-integration-tests>`_ section.

+After you finish your integration tests, refert to the `Create a PR quick-start guide <https://github.com/ansible/community-docs/blob/main/create_pr_quick_start_guide.rst>`_ to learn how to submit a pull request.

 .. _Prepare-local-environment: